UKPLab/acl2024-dapr/README.md

     - Replaced COLIEE with ConditionalQA
         - ConditionalQA has two sub-versions here: (1) ConditionalQA, the original dataset; (2) CleanedConditionalQA whose html tags are removed.
     - The MSMARCO dataset now segments the documents by keeping the labeled paragraphs while leaving the leftover parts as the other paragraphs.
-        - For example, given the document text "11122222334444566" and if the labeled paragraphs are "22222" and "4444", then the segmentations will be ["111", "22222", "33", "4444", "566"].
+        - For example, given the original unsegmented document text "11122222334444566" and if the labeled paragraphs are "22222" and "4444", then the segmentations will be ["111", "22222", "33", "4444", "566"].
-        - For the candidate paragraphs, we only do retrieval over the labeled paragraphs, which is specified by the attribute "candidate_chunk_ids" of each document object.
+        - We only do retrieval over the labeled paragraphs, which is specified by the attribute "candidate_chunk_ids" of each document object.